Miocic retains heavyweight crown with decision over Cormier

 “I can’t see anything out of my left eye,” Cormier said.
 “It’s black.”

 Cormier was taken to the hospital after the bout.
+There was no immediate word about his condition.

 The 41-year-old Cormier (22-3, 1 NC) is a former two-division champion and has already cemented his status as one of the greatest pound-for-pound fighters in UFC history.
 The amiable Cormier, who has found his niche as a successful broadcaster, had vowed to retire after Saturday and end a career in which 10 of his last 11 fights were fought with a championship on the line.

 Cormier said he stood by his decision to retire.
 He won the first fight between the two but dropped two straight to Miocic.